nickuun/SoftwareProjectDevelopment/README.md

 The Android System
 The Project Database
 The Web Server/ Web Portal
+Some extracted research indicating the process of connecting an Android Device to a website.
 Deliverable 1 (outlining the desired scope of the project)

 Please Note: